A roadmap to guide users, step-by-step, through the process of designing a JWST high-contrast imaging (HCI) observing program.

 In the case of known or expected companions, consider whether your observations require any restrictions on the orientation of the instrument field of view (FOV)/ detector being referenced.

 Determine the aperture position angle(s)/ date(s) at which your companion(s) are nominally visible.

 If implementing the ADI technique in your PSF calibration strategy (during the Select a PSF calibration strategy stage):

 Check how the instantaneous roll flexibility changes over the the particular visibility period.

 Assess how potential rolls of the telescope will change the positions of the companion(s) relative to any instrumental obstructions.

 In the case of coronagraphy, consider whether your goals call for a larger roll offset on the science target than can be obtained instantaneously in a single visibility period.

+Estimating exposure times is a science-critical aspect of HCI observation planning.
 Once target visibility is confirmed and a PSF calibration strategy adopted, the JWST Exposure Time Calculator (ETC) should be used to determine the exposure parameters needed to achieve the desired signal-to-noise (SNR) on your target(s).
 Aside from the directions in the Getting Started Guide, the following are advisable for HCI:

 Define your Scenes and Sources.

 Initiate calculations for each of your planned observations.